 Emotional liberation involves stating clearly what we need in a way that communicates we are equally concerned that the needs of others be fulfilled.

-Once again, all content credit goes to the authors of this book.
-I’ve simply shared the bits I’ve enjoyed the most and found most useful to apply in our daily software development practices.
+Once again, all content credit goes to the author of this book.
+I’ve simply shared the bits I’ve enjoyed the most and found most useful.

 That’s it for now.
 Cheers ’till next time!